RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 # Something else
 ```

-If you need an overriden nav, you can add them in the nav titles in your `mkdocs.yml` file like so:
+If you need an overridden nav, you can add them in the nav titles in your `mkdocs.yml` file like so:

 ```yaml
 nav: